Japan's anti-outing efforts falling short, LGBT advocates say

 Current central and local government efforts to prevent disclosure of a person's sexual orientation or gender identity against their will are insufficient, experts say, and measures that exist can only be applied in a limited scope.

-A handful of city and ward authorities have ordinances that specifically ban the outing of people who identify as being from a sexual minority, but only one out of 47 prefectures — Mie — is working to implement something similar, according to a July Kyodo News survey.
+A handful of city and ward authorities have ordinances that specifically ban the outing of people who identify as being from a sexual minority, but only one out of 47 prefectures — Mie — is working to implement something similar, according to a survey by Kyodo News in July.

 The central government's response has also seemingly been lacking.